|

 in this way experience portfolio working, 26 semi-structured interviews were carried out

 with a range of portfolio workers and then analysed using a grounded theory technique.
-The

-A Grounded Theory Model of Conflict-Handling Behavior
+Beyond Two Dimensions - A Grounded Theory Model of Conflict-Handling Behavior -

-Anne Maydan Nicotera, Howard University
+Anne Maydan Nicotera.

 A descriptive model of conflict-handling behavior was developed in an inductive